 The EMU PA Program Admissions Requirements were developed to be straightforward and attainable for prospective applicants.
 They are intended to serve as a guide for those interested in applying to the EMU PA Program.
 The deadline for application for the class starting in May 2015 has passed.
-For those planning to apply to start the EMU PA Program in May 2015, the program requires a completed CASPA application and EMU PA Program Supplemental Application by September 1, 2015 (cycle opens on April 22, 2015).
+For those planning to apply to start the EMU PA Program in May 2016, the program requires a completed CASPA application and EMU PA Program Supplemental Application by September 1, 2015 (cycle opens on April 22, 2015).
 See Admissions Process for more details.

 A minimum GPA of 3.0 is required at the time of application.
 This GPA can be attained by any one of the following: cumulative undergraduate, a completed graduate, or an overall GPA.
 These GPAs are calculated by CASPA.
 A cumulative undergraduate GPA includes all college courses taken prior to receiving a bachelor degree and undergraduate courses taken after receiving a bachelor degree (such as pre-admission courses).
 The overall GPA includes all undergraduate, post-baccalaureate, and graduate courses (not doctoral).
 It is the expectation that the average successful applicant has a GPA much higher than 3.0.

 All of the following pre-admission courses must be completed and fulfill all associated requirements prior to matriculation into the EMU PA Program.
-Visit Pre-Admissions Courses for more detailed information, including deadlines for completion of courses.
+Visit Pre-Admissions Courses for more detailed information, including descriptions of and deadlines for completion of courses.

 Two reference letters are necessary and up to three are accepted.
 There is no specific requirement regarding the credentials or background for the individuals who supply the Letters of Reference.
 However, a recommendation is to have references who are qualified to evaluate the applicant's interpersonal skills and ability to meet the demands of a functioning physician assistant student and professional.
 Examples of those who commonly supply Letters of Reference include: health care professionals (physicians, PAs, nurses, etc.), employment supervisor, science instructor or other college professor, or anyone qualified to evaluate the applicant's potential for success as a graduate-level student and future physician assistant.